antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 ### Accounts

-To complete these lessons, you will need [Treehouse](http://teamtreehouse.com/) and [CodeSchool](http://www.codeschool.com/) accounts.
+To complete some of these lessons, primarily bonus resources, you will need [Treehouse](http://teamtreehouse.com/) and [CodeSchool](http://www.codeschool.com/) accounts.
+Both have free trials.

 Sign up for [Github](https://github.com/) as well, which is free.
 To make our lives easier, be sure to have your name on your account.
 Go to Settings, and in your Public Profile, add your name.